janosgyerik/cheatsheets/IntelliJ-cheat-sheet.md

-    shift escape            close current tool window and switch to editor window control `               quickly switch color theme (and others) control shift i         View | Quick Definition; quickly review definition or content of the symbol at caret, without the need to open it in a new editor tab
+    shift escape            close current tool window and switch to editor window control `               quickly switch color theme (and others) control shift i         View | Quick Definition; quickly review definition or content of the symbol at caret, without the need to open it in a new editor tab alt home                jump to navigation bar; use the arrow keys to locate the necessary files or folders control shift F7        on implements keyword shows the list of overridden methods

 Mac OS X
 --------